prisma/ecosystem-tests/docker/alpine-latest/README.md

-# Docker alpine
+# Docker Alpine

-This example runs a simple express server via Docker alpine.
+This example runs a simple express server via Docker on latest Alpine Linux used by the official Node.js images.